prantlf/docker-geckodriver-headless/README.md

     make build
     # Enter an interactive shell inside the latest created image:
     make shell
-    # Tag the local image for pushing:
-    make tag
     # Login to the docker hub:
     make login
     # Push the local image to the docker hub: